Nextomics/NextDenovo/doc/QSTART.rst

 Limitations
 ~~~~~~~~~~~

 #.
-The current version of NextDenovo is not suitable for assembly with PacBio HiFi reads, becasue Minimap2 does not optimize for HiFi reads overlapping.
-#.
 NextDenovo is optimized for assembly with seed\_cutoff >= 10kb.
 This should not be a big problem because it only requires the longest 30x-45x seeds length >= 10kb.
 For shorter seeds, it may produce unexpected results for some complex genomes and need be careful to check the quality.

 Star